google-research/visu3d/README.md

 Everything in `v3d` is extensible:

-*   Your codebase can gradually opt in to specific features you need (e.g. trivially migrate your `dataclass` to `v3d.DataclassArray` without any other changes).
+*   Your codebase can gradually opt into specific features you need (e.g. trivially migrate your `dataclass` to `v3d.DataclassArray` without any other changes).
 *   Combine native v3d primitives with your custom ones (see doc below).